NamhoGim/Java-Precisely/README.md

 except where shadowed by a variable, parameter, or field (of a nested class).
 The _access modifier_ `private`, `protected`, and `public` determine where else the member is accessible.

-If a member is declared `private` in top-level class `com.precisely.java.example033.C` or a nested class within `com.precisely.java.example033.C`, it is accessible on all object instances, not only `this`, in `com.precisely.java.example033.C` and its nested classes, but not in their subclasses outside `com.precisely.java.example033.C` nor in other classes.
+If a member is declared `private` in top-level class `C` or a nested class within `C`, it is accessible on all object instances, not only `this`, in `C` and its nested classes, but not in their subclasses outside `C` nor in other classes.

-If a member in class `com.precisely.java.example033.C` is declared `protected`, it is accessible in all classes in the same package (chapter 17) as `com.precisely.java.example033.C` and on the same object instance (`this`) in subclasses of `com.precisely.java.example033.C`, but not in non-subclasses in other packages.
+If a member in class `C` is declared `protected`, it is accessible in all classes in the same package (chapter 17) as `C` and on the same object instance (`this`) in subclasses of `C`, but not in non-subclasses in other packages.

-If a member in class `com.precisely.java.example033.C` is not declared `private`, `protected`, or `public`, it has _package access_, or _default access_, and is accessible only in classes with in the same package as `com.precisely.java.example033.C`, not in classes in other packages.
+If a member in class `C` is not declared `private`, `protected`, or `public`, it has _package access_, or _default access_, and is accessible only in classes with in the same package as `C`, not in classes in other packages.

-If a member in class `com.precisely.java.example033.C` is declared `public`, it is accessible in all classes, including classes in other packages.
+If a member in class `C` is declared `public`, it is accessible in all classes, including classes in other packages.
 Thus, in order of increasing accessibility, we have `private` access, package (or default) access, `protected` access, and `public` access.

 ## 9.8.
 Method Declarations